lceames/moviebot/README.md

 The AI agent is built on the following components:

 - **SignalWire AI Gateway (SWAIG)**: Facilitates real-time communication and integrates AI functionalities.
-- **OpenAI GPT Models**: Provides natural language understanding and generation capabilities.
+- **OpenAI GPT Models**: Provides natural language understanding and generation capabilities via the SignalWire AI Agent framework.
+You can visit [SignalWire AI](https://signalwire.ai) to learn more.
 - **TMDb API**: Supplies real-time movie data, ensuring the AI provides accurate and current information.

 ## Getting Started